Les Misérables (2012 film): Plot

-In 1815, French prisoner Jean Valjean is released from the Bagne of Toulon after a nineteen-year sentence for stealing bread for his nephew.
+In 1815, French prisoner Jean Valjean is released from the Bagne of Toulon after a nineteen-year sentence for stealing bread and attempting to escape the sentence.
 His paroled status prevents him from finding work or accommodation, but he is sheltered by the kindly Bishop of Digne.
-Valjean attempts to steal his silverware and is captured by police, but the bishop claims he gave him the silver, and tells him to use it to begin an honest life.
+Valjean attempts to steal his silverware and is captured, but the bishop claims he gave him the silver and tells him to use it to begin an honest life.
 Moved, Valjean breaks his parole and assumes a new identity, intending to redeem others.

 Eight years later, Valjean is a respected factory owner and mayor of Montreuil, Pas-de-Calais.
 He is startled when Javert, formerly a Toulon prison guard, arrives as his new chief of police.
-Witnessing Valjean rescuing a worker trapped under a cart makes Javert suspect the former's true identity.
-Meanwhile, one of Valjean's workers, Fantine, is fired by the foreman when she is revealed to have an illegitimate daughter, Cosette, living with the greedy Thénardier family, to whom Fantine sends her earnings.
+Witnessing Valjean rescue a worker trapped under a cart makes Javert suspect the former's true identity.
+Meanwhile, one of Valjean's workers, Fantine, is fired by the foreman when she is revealed to have an illegitimate daughter, Cosette, residing with the greedy Thénardier family, to whom Fantine sends her earnings.

-Out on the streets and increasingly unwell, Fantine sells her hair, teeth, and eventually her sexual favors to support Cosette.
-Javert arrests her when she attacks an abusive customer, but Valjean recognises her and takes her to the hospital.
+Out on the streets and increasingly ill, Fantine sells her hair, teeth and eventually her body to support Cosette.
+Javert arrests her after she physically attacks a sexually abusive client, but Valjean recognises her and takes her to the hospital, much to Javert's suspicion and anger.
 Learning that a man has been wrongly identified as him, Valjean reveals his identity to the court before returning to the dying Fantine, promising to care for Cosette.
 Javert arrives to arrest him but he escapes to the Thénardiers' inn.
 Valjean pays Fantine's debts, then flees from Javert with Cosette.
-They hide in a convent, aided by the worker he had rescued.

 Nine years later, Valjean has become a philanthropist to the poor in Paris.
 General Lamarque, the only government official sympathetic to the poor, dies, and the revolutionist group Friends of the ABC plot against the monarchy.
-Marius Pontmercy, a member of the Friends, falls in love with Cosette at first sight and asks Éponine, the Thénardiers' daughter, to find her.
+Marius Pontmercy, a member of the Friends, falls in love with Cosette at first sight and asks his best friend Éponine, the Thénardiers' daughter, to find her.
 He and Cosette meet and confess their love; Éponine, herself in love with Marius, is heartbroken.